tdhopper/c.tdhopper.com/content/post/code-review-guidelines.md

     * Did the author write tests for the new code?

-  * Clarify when a comment is minor or not essential for merging (for example, preface with "Nit: ").
+  * Clarify when a comment is minor or not essential for merging (for example, preface with "Nit:").

   * If a PR is too large for you to reasonably review, you can ask the author to split it into multiple PRs.